welagedara/welagedara.github.io/_posts/2018-07-05-securing-http-traffic-to-upstream-servers-using-nginx.md

 {% assign alt = "API Call" %}
 {% include srcset.html %}

-Don't forget to disable HTTP or enforce HTTP redirection to HTTPS in your Production Environments.
+Don't forget to disable HTTP or to enforce HTTP redirection to HTTPS in your Production Environments.

 {% assign image = "thank-you-potato.png" %}
 {% assign alt = "Potato" %}